Nova A.

 • Summarize with a concluding sentence.

 For instance, in an essay addressing climate change, a body paragraph concerning its causes may commence by presenting data on greenhouse gas emissions.
-Subsequently, it can elucidate how these emissions directly contribute to the phenomenon of global warming.
+Later, it can explain how these emissions directly contribute to the phenomenon of global warming.

 Compose a Strong Conclusion